 Note, the Client ID value is required in the next step.

 As the administrator of your G Suite domain you need to enable the service account to access users' Google Drive data.
 To complete this step, you require the service account Client ID.

 •Enter the Client Name, this is the Client ID value generated in the Google Cloud Platform console.

 •In the One or More API Scopes field, enter the following :

 Your service account is now set up and you have granted access to users' Google Drive data.

-1.In the File Director Administration console, select Configuration > Cloud Connectors.
+1.In the File Director Admin console, select Configuration > Cloud Connectors.

 •Click the Choose File button.